2lian/Motion-Stack/Documentation/design_principles.md

 request to merge your personal branch with `main`, an admin of the repo will approve your pull request.
   - Please do pull request more or less frequently.
 You should not do one giant pull request with 5000 lines of code after 2 years of work.
 It should be incremental.
+First this is good for you not to be lost, second it is easier for admins to approve your pull request.
 - If you do not plan on contributing to, nor updating, the code in `main`.
 You only want to use it: create your own repo and clone this one inside.
-- If you plan on contributing to `main` but your research is unrelated: Create your branch from `main` to use and keep your research somewhere else in another repo.
+- If you plan on contributing to `main` but your research is unrelated: Create your branch from `main` AND keep your research SOMEWHERE ELSE in another repo.
-  - Use pull requests as explained above
+  - Use pull requests as explained above when you improve main.
-  - You can also check how to use git submodule, but it may be complicated.
+  - Manage your research repo yourself, we do not care about that here.

 ### Clearly define which level and tree branch your work belongs to